SPOTLIGHT ON RETIRED MINISTERS: AN INTERVIEW WITH REV. DR. MRS ABIGAIL AJOKE JASPER

 Interviewer: What are the benefits of being a member of the fellowship, especially for retired ministers who are not currently part of it?

-Interviewee (Rev. Mrs Abigail Ajoke Jasper):
+Interviewee (Rev. Dr. Mrs Abigail Ajoke Jasper):

 The fellowship is an invaluable resource for retired ministers.
 It offers us a platform to stay involved, share experiences, and receive encouragement from one another.
 We interact with leaders who continue to visit the fellowship and offer us guidance and support.
 This sense of community helps us avoid the isolation that can sometimes come with retirement.
 It also helps to ensure that we remain engaged in ministry, even in this new chapter of life.